Next: How to manage your keys, Previous: Commands not specific to the function, Up: Commands [Contents][Index]

 Print message digest of algorithm algo for all given files or STDIN.
 With the second form (or a deprecated "*" for algo) digests for all available algorithms are printed.

-Emit count random bytes of the given quality level 0, 1 or 2.
+¶Emit count random bytes of the given quality level 0, 1 or 2.
 If count is not given or zero, an endless sequence of random bytes will be emitted.
 If used with --armor the output will be base64 encoded.
-PLEASE, don’t use this command unless you know what you are doing; it may remove precious entropy from the system!
+The special level 16 uses a quality level of 1 and outputs an endless stream of hex-encoded octets.
+The special level 30 outputs random as 30 zBase-32 characters.

 --gen-prime mode bits

-Use the source, Luke :-).
-The output format is subject to change with ant release.
+¶Use the source, Luke :-).
+The output format is subject to change with any release.

 --enarmor